What Homeowners Must Know About Remodeling And The Law

 Remodeling a dingy basement into comfortable quarters is a fantastic idea, a relatively simple way to add living space to your home.
 However, do keep in mind the fact that every sleeping room must have egress, that is, an opening – door, window, or even a low skylight – of at least 5 square feet.
 In case of disaster, this will allow occupants to escape, or emergency personnel to enter the room.
 Find out specifications for basement egress here.

 Work only with a licensed, bonded contractor, who has up-to-date insurance and workers’ compensation for any employees.
 It’s recommended that you ask your local building department to make sure the contractor you hire has an up-to-date license in your locale.
-Be aware that if you hire an unqualified individual, you are likely to be responsible for future problems, such as work-related accidents.
+Be aware that if you hire an unqualified individual who sold you on some easy ways to remodel your kitchen, you are likely to be responsible for future problems, such as work-related accidents.

 Laura Firszt writes for networx.com.